Letter from Jackson

 When I get back, I know you’ll ask me about Jackson, what it is like, what its people are like, how it looks, how they live, what makes the city what it is.
 I’m going to tell you now to clear my mind of it, leave it forever.
 Once home I do not want to think of it.

-It’s an ugly place; there are few beautiful buildings, no streets of stately homes one expects to see in an old Southern city, just blocks upon blocks, mile upon mile, of broken asphalt and decaying buildings.
+Jackson is a fractured collection of people in a city that has lost all sense of itself, a shattered glass best melt and recast.
+It’s an ugly place; there are few beautiful buildings, no streets of stately homes one expects to see in an old Southern city, just blocks upon broken blocks, mile upon miserable mile of buckling asphalt and falling buildings.

 I can see you smiling as you read this, thinking, “You fool, it’s Mississippi; what did you expect?”
 Well, darling, I did expect more.
 I told you that before I came here.
 I expected to find people working together, a fellowship of stewards.